AlibabaCloudDocs/petadata/intl.en-US/Quick Start/Create an instance.md

     |Node Specification| |
     |Network type|     -   **Classic network**: A classic network type.

     -   **VPC \(recommended\)**: Also known as Virtual Private Cloud.
 VPC is a private network logically isolated from other virtual networks with higher security and performance than classic networks.
-If you choose a VPC network, a VPC and VSwitch which are in the same region of the HybridDB for MySQL should be created beforehand.
-For more information, see.
+If you choose a VPC network, a VPC and a VSwitch which are in the same region of the HybridDB for MySQL should be created beforehand.
+For more information, see .

  |
     |Database name|The database name which cannot be changed once it is set, and the Chinese characters are not supported.**Note:** HybridDB for MySQL only supports a single database, and you cannot create another database after creating an instance.